Nonlinear input-output analysis of transitional shear flows using small-signal finite-gain $\mathcal{L}_p$ stability: Problem setup

 \subsection{Sum-of-squares (SOS) optimization}

-We can also use the sum-of-squares optimization to certify the Lyapunov function of the unforced system.
+We can also use the sum-of-squares optimization to certify the Lyapunov function of the unforced nonlinear system.
 SOS-based programs directly characterize the polynomial nonlinearity instead of describing nonlinearity using local upper bounds in the form of quadratic constraints.
-Here, we only consider quadratic Lyapunov function candidates, but SOS allows for a wider range of high-order polynomials as Lyapunov function candidates.
+While SOS allows for a wider range of higher-order polynomial Lyapunov function candidates that can reduce the conservatism of the results, this greater flexibility comes with a significantly higher computational cost; see e.g. \citep{GOULART2012692,chernyshenko2014polynomial,huang2015sum,fuentes2022global}.
+For this study, we focus on quadratic Lyapunov functions to be consistent with the LMI method and to balance the computational efficiency and accuracy.
+The SOS framework provides a clear pathway for future work to explore higher-order Lyapunov function candidates and potentially obtain tighter bounds.
 Here, we modify \eqref{eq:sdp_P} in Theorem \ref{thm:Liu2020PRE} as shown below: \begin{theorem} Consider the nonlinear input-output system in \eqref{eq:simp_eq_1}-\eqref{eq:simp_eq_2} and take $\delta>0$ such that $\{\|\boldsymbol{a}\| \leq \delta\} \subset D$.
-If there exists a $V_{\text{SOS}}:=\boldsymbol{a}^T\boldsymbol{P}_{\text{SOS}}\boldsymbol{a}$ with symmetric matrix $\boldsymbol{P}_{\text{SOS}} \in \mathbb{R}^{n \times n}$ satisfying
+If there exists a $V_{\text{SOS}}:=\boldsymbol{a}^\text{T}\boldsymbol{P}_{\text{SOS}}\boldsymbol{a}$ with symmetric matrix $\boldsymbol{P}_{\text{SOS}} \in \mathbb{R}^{n \times n}$ satisfying

 for all $(t,\boldsymbol{a})\in [0,\infty)\times D$.
 Then, for each $\boldsymbol{a}_0$ with

 the system \eqref{eq:simp_eq_1}-\eqref{eq:simp_eq_2} is small-signal finite-gain $\mathcal{L}_p$ stable for each $p \in[1, \infty]$.
 In particular, for each $\bm{f} \in \mathcal{L}_{p e}$ with